 Doctor of Business Administration (DBA)

 The Olin DBA is a practitioner's doctoral degree designed to meet the needs of the researching professional rather than the professional researcher.
-While a PhD is intended for those who wish to pursue research careers in academia, the DBA involves extended graduate study beyond a master's degree for those who wish to pursue careers in corporations, consulting firms or government agencies that can benefit from advanced research skills for the analysis of business problems.
-The research capabilities developed in the DBA programs for finance and marketing are of a more applied nature, with more immediate real-world applicability than the typical research pursued in the PhD program.
-Unlike the PhD program, the DBA program is aimed at those who are working in industry and who may continue to work during their enrollment in the program.
+While a PhD is intended for those who wish to pursue research careers in academia, a DBA involves extended graduate study beyond a master's degree for those who wish to pursue careers in corporations, consulting firms or government agencies that can benefit from advanced research skills for the analysis of business problems.
+The research capabilities developed in the DBA programs for finance and marketing are of a more applied nature, with more immediate real-world applicability than the typical research pursued in a PhD program.
+Unlike a PhD program, the DBA program is aimed at those who are working in industry and who may continue to work during their enrollment in the program.